oneapi-src/oneDNN/doc/primitives/pooling.md

 ### General Notes

 1. During training, max pooling requires a workspace on forward (#dnnl_forward_training) and backward passes to save indices where a maximum was found.
 The workspace format is opaque, and the indices cannot be restored from it.
 However, one can use backward pooling to perform up-sampling (used in some detection topologies).
+The workspace can be created via `workspace_desc()` from the pooling primitive descriptor.

 2. A user can use memory format tag #dnnl_format_tag_any for `dst` memory descriptor when creating pooling forward propagation.
 The library would derive the appropriate format from the `src` memory descriptor.
 However, the `src` itself must be defined.
 Similarly, a user can use memory format tag
-   #dnnl_format_tag_any for the`diff_src` memory descriptor when creating
+   #dnnl_format_tag_any for the `diff_src` memory descriptor when creating
    pooling backward propagation.

 ### Data Type Support